richek/mrDatabase/README.md

 	* Cert/admin.pfx
 	* Cert/root.pem

 __Note:__ The admin client must refer to the correct server FQDN and port.
-The httpsOptions object near the top of admin.js can be changed to refer to a different FQDN and/or port.
+You can change the httpsOptions object near the top of admin.js to refer to a different FQDN and/or port, as long as they match the server's.

 To see usage information and a list of available commands for the admin client: